James-QiuHaoran/Tools/docker-guides.md

 docker build -t haoranq4/image-name .
 ```

+You can use the `--platform` flag to indicate which architecture you would like to build your image to run on, e.g., `--platform linux/amd64,linux/arm64 `.

 You can check `docker images` to see whether your image is in the local docker repository.
 It should be there!

 Then you can deploy your docker container by `docker run -d -p 7001:7001 haoranq4/image-name`.